 – Mere Christianity

 So I try to hate the evil itself and not the individual, with the awareness of my own sin.
-It’s probably why I’m not a Christian.
-It’s just too damn hard.
-Loving your enemy – that’s setting the bar high.
-It’s too easy to get self-righteous about your “love” and find that it’s collapsed back into pride.
-I loathe Pence with his zombie-eyed certainty and I hate racist xenophobes.
-I admit it.
-I don’t give up on trying to orient my hate toward the pride and fear that drives them, and I don’t lose sight of the irony that I am driven by prideful fear as well.
-A political viewpoint is governed by raw emotions as much as it is self-critical, measured formulations.
+Loving your enemy – indeed, it’s setting the bar high.
+It’s very easy to get self-righteous about your “love” and find that it’s collapsed back into pride.

 To boy scouts in brown shirts like Richard Spencer and Gavin McInnes, to self-loathing inverted liberals like Milo Yiannopoulos: You are a farcical repeat of tragic history.
 You are a facsimile.
 You are intellectually lazy; you are narcissistic.
 You are self-pitying; you are far more entitled than the minority you target.
 You are the rotten afterbirth of something that stunk to begin with.
 You are forgettable.